 Southeast Asia experienced growth in terms of vehicles sales for the first half of 2018.
 In fact, it was a record-high run, selling a total of 1.69-million cars from January to June 2018, which was up by 4% on a year-to-date basis.
 This is the second-highest among previous sales numbers on the same period, just next after the sales numbers back in 2013.

 In a report by Nikkei Asian Review, One of the main drivers in this sales growth in the region was Malaysia, which recorded a 28% increase in sales from May to June, or up to 64,502 units.
 The sales increase was due to the abolishment of the 6% Goods and Sales Tax (GST) in the country, skyrocketing the new-vehicle industry.
 With this, the Malaysian Automotive Association is confident that July sales will still see an increase because of the given buyer margin to new-vehicle buyers.

-Another country to have seen a decrease in vehicles sales is Vietnam, which saw a 10% decline on the same period.
-This was due to the restriction on imported vehicles that was introduced earlier this year.
-However, vehicle importation has resumed at the of June 2018, which should boost the vehicle sales in July and August.
+Another country to have seen a decrease in vehicle sales is Vietnam, which saw a 10% decline in the same period.
+This was due to the restriction on imported vehicles that were introduced earlier this year.
+However, vehicle importation has resumed at the of June 2018, which should boost vehicle sales in July and August.

 Source: Nikkei Asian Review